jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-10-checkpoint.md

 \end{array}
 $$

-**347.** Another necessary remark, with regard to the coefficients, is, that they increase from the beginning to the middle, and then decrease in the same order.
+<span class="art">347</span> Another necessary remark, with regard to the coefficients, is,
+that they increase from the beginning to the middle, and then decrease in the same order.
 In the even powers, the greatest coefficient is exactly in the middle; but in the odd powers, two coefficients, equal